Natitingou

+Natitingou, like many areas of Benin, is home to a constituent monarchy.

 History

 The town was founded by the Waama ethnic groups but is populated with Ditammari, Dendi, Nateni, Fulani, Fon, and many other ethnic groups.
 According to popular etymology, the town takes its name from the word Nantibatingou, from the Waama root "Nanto" meaning to crush, as the local people were renowned growers of sorghum which was native to the area and later millet.

 Natitingou is evenly divided between Christians and Muslims and, like the rest of Benin, is notable for its ethnic and religious tolerance.

 The mountains surrounding the region to the east and west sides are important in local animists, who believe them to be inhabited by spirits.
 Certain people subscribe to the idea that during the evening these spirits emit sounds similar to those produced by stones which women uses to crush cereal grains.
 Adherents do not crush cereals in the evening, so as not to confuse the two sounds.

 European missionaries visited Natitingou in the 19th century and early 20th century.